kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ### User Stories

-#### Story 1
+#### Story 1: Specialized Hardware

 As a Kubernetes user, I want to allocate more resources (CPU, memory) to a node with existing specialized hardware or CPU Capabilities (for example:https://www.kernel.org/doc/html/v5.8/arm64/elf_hwcaps.html) so that additional workloads can leverage the hardware to be efficiently scheduled and run without manual intervention.

-#### Story 2
+#### Story 2: Optimize System Performance

-As a Kubernetes Application Developer, I want the kernel to optimize system performance by making better use of local resources when a node is resized, so that my applications run faster with fewer disruptions.
+As a Performance Analyst I want the kernel to optimize system performance by making better use of local resources when a node is resized, so that my applications run faster with fewer disruptions.
 This is achieved when there are
 Fewer Context Switches: With more CPU cores and memory on a resized node, the kernel has a better chance to spread workloads out efficiently.
 This can reduce contention between processes, leading to fewer context switches (which can be costly in terms of CPU time) and less process interference and also reduces latency.
 Better Memory Allocation: If the kernel has more memory available, it can allocate larger contiguous memory blocks, which can lead to better memory locality (i.e., keeping related data closer in physical memory),improved paging and swap limits thus reducing latency for applications that rely on large datasets, in the case of a database applications.

-#### Story 3
+#### Story 3: Reduce Operational Complexity

 As a Site Reliability Engineer (SRE), I want to reduce the operational complexity of managing multiple worker nodes, so that I can focus on fewer resources and simplify troubleshooting and monitoring.

-#### Story 4
+#### Story 4: Increase Compute Capacity on-the-fly

 As a Cluster administrator, I want to resize a Kubernetes node dynamically, so that I can quickly hot plug resources without waiting for new nodes to join the cluster.

-#### Story 5
+#### Story 5: Avoid Workload Disruption

-As a Cluster administrator, I expect my existing workloads to function without having to undergo a disruption which is induced during capacity addition followed by a node/kubelet restart to detect the change in compute capacity, which can bring in additional complications.
+As a Cluster administrator, I expect my existing workloads to function without having to undergo a disruption which is induced during capacity addition followed by a node/kubelet restart to detect the change in compute capacity, which can bring in further complications.

 ### Notes/Constraints/Caveats (Optional)